ohmyhub/.lapdots/README.md

     can have syntax highlighting.
 You can preview images and have image previews for video files.
 You can show a full preview of a pdf file.
 It's excellent.

-### Mako Notification Daemon
+### Sway Notification Center
--   This little guy is what I use to get desktop notifications.
+-   I switched over to swaync and haven't looked back.
+It's not as minimal as mako or dunst but I like it.
+It give you a little notification panel, and integrates well with waybar.
 It's great because without it I wouldn't have Discord notifications popping up to remind me I need to disable Discord desktop notifications.

 ### Tridactyl Firefox Extension
 -  Vim-like keyboard navigation?
 In my internet browser!?
 Yes.